tari-labs/tari-university/src/cryptography/scriptless-scripts/introduction-to-scriptless-scripts.md

 With regards to privacy, moving the specification and execution of smart contracts from on-chain to off-chain increases privacy.
 When on-chain, many details of the smart contract are shared to the entire network including the number and addresses of participants and the amounts transferred.
 By moving smart contracts off-chain, the network only knows that the participants agree that the terms of their contract have been satisfied and that the transaction in question is valid.

 With regards to efficiency, Scriptless Scripts minimize the amount of data that requires verification and storage on-chain.
-By moving smart contracts off-chain, there are less overheads for full nodes and lower transaction fees for users. [[1]](https://medium.com/blockchain-capital/crypto-innovation-spotlight-2-scriptless-scripts-306c4eb6b3a8)
+By moving smart contracts off-chain, there are less overheads for full nodes and lower transaction fees for users. [[1]]

 ---

-## A list of Scriptless Scripts
+## List of Scriptless Scripts

 In this report various forms of Scripts will be covered.
-These include: [[3]](https://www.youtube.com/watch?v=jzoS0tPUAiQ&t=3h36m)
+These include [[3]]:
 - Simultaneous Scriptless Scripts
 - Adaptor Signatures
 - Zero Knowledge Contingent Payments

 ---

-## The Role of Schnorr Signatures
+## Role of Schnorr Signatures

 To begin with, the fundamentals of Schnorr signatures must be defined .
-The signer has a private key *x*, random nonce *r*, and *G* is the generator of a discreet log hard group. *P* is the public key. [[4]](https://www.youtube.com/watch?v=0mVOq1jaR1U&feature=youtu.be&t=39m20)
+The signer has a private key *x*, random nonce *r*, and *G* is the generator of a discreet log hard group. *P* is the public key. [[4]]

 s, the signature, can then be computed as a simple linear transaction